-The Linguistics Course at Cambridge offers an exciting opportunity to study language as a phenomenon from a wide range of exciting perspectives.
+Linguistics at Cambridge introduces students to the study of language as a phenomenon from a wide range of exciting perspectives.
 In the first year you will acquire the building blocks for analysing languages, with four papers on Sounds and Words; Structures and Meanings; Language, Brain and Society; and the History and Varieties of English.
-During the second and third years there is the chance to dig deeper into these areas and to explore more specialized subjects such as First and Second Language Acquisition, the Psychology of Language Processing and Learning, or the History of Ideas on Language.
+During the second and third years there is the chance to dig deeper into these areas and to explore more specialized subjects such as First and Second Language Acquisition, the Psychology of Language Processing and Learning, the History of Ideas on Language or Computational Linguistics.
 There are also a number of papers available which allow you to focus on the structure and history of a particular language, such as French, German, Italian and Spanish.
 Research training is offered in the shape of a final year dissertation which enables you to research in depth an aspect of linguistics which fascinates you.
-The Cambridge course is particularly exciting in combining theoretical and applied linguistics in one dynamic department.

-We look for students who are enthusiastic about linguistics, motivated to learn more about the subject, and who have achieved excellent results in their examinations to date.
-Students studying for linguistics come to us with a range of different subjects at A-level (or equivalent) including languages, mathematics and sciences, and English literature and language.
-Since linguistics ranges from more ‘Arts-type’ subjects to more ‘Science-type’ subjects such as phonetics, we do not prescribe which subjects are to be studied at school.
 At interview we will be looking for a genuine interest in the way language and languages function, an ability to think analytically, and a capacity to see patterns in new data.
-In preparing for interview, it would be helpful to read one of the books recommended by the Department of Linguistics and to think about which areas of linguistics might be of particular interest to you.
-If invited for interview, you will also be asked to sit the at-interview written assessment for Linguistics, which lasts one hour.
+In preparing for interview, it would be helpful to read one of the books recommended by the Linguistics section and to think about which areas of linguistics might be of particular interest to you.